Skip to main content Skip to main navigation Skip to footer content

 ENP volunteer opportunities

-EPU guides and strengthens children and families with unique needs through early intervention and supportive resources that cultivate hope and resilience.
+Exceptional Parents Unlimited guides and strengthens children and families with unique needs through early intervention and supportive services that cultivate hope and resilience.
+Families are the safe place for children with unique needs to find love, belonging, guidance, and support.

 Website: fstc.net

-Our mission is to help children, adults, and families heal from violence and thrive in healthy relationships.
+Family Services is a non-profit organization that provides a variety of services to help children, adults, and families heal from violence and thrive in healthy relationships in the community of Tulare County.

 farms to grow logo